Assistive Listening Devices (ALDs) - radio aids and proprietary remote microphone systems - optimising listening opportunities

 6. Switch the radio aid off, or mute the microphone/transmitter, if you go to speak to a group of other children which does not include the deaf child, or when having a conversation that the deaf pupil doesn’t need to hear (the signal can travel some distance and even through walls), when going on a comfort break or when leaving the classroom.

-8. Avoid letting the microphone knock against your clothing or jewellery as this will create noise through the system, this can affect the child's listening skills if this happens often.
+8. Avoid letting the microphone knock against your clothing or jewellery as this will create noise through the system.
+This can affect the child's listening skills if it happens often.
 They stop listening and the effectiveness of the system diminishes.

 10. Remember not to go home wearing the radio aid transmitter (it is surprisingly easy to do).